EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 You can download the packages from the [downloads page](https://eventstore.org/downloads/) under the Pre-Release section.

+If you are running on macOS, you will need to run Event Store in [docker](https://hub.docker.com/repository/docker/eventstore/eventstore).

 ## Important!

 With the preview release of Event Store, Event Store will only expose the external HTTP interface over HTTPS.